thejoshchow/thejoshchow/readme.md

 # 💫 About Me:
 Passionate Software Engineer with a love for crafting elegant solutions in the digital realm.
 When not immersed in code, you'll find me exploring the great outdoors—whether conquering trails on a hike, carving fresh powder on a snowboard, or cruising scenic routes on a bike.
 With a knack for problem-solving in both the tech and natural landscapes, I thrive on the dynamic challenges each brings.
-Committed to continuous learning and embracing new adventures, I bring a sense of curiosity and enthusiasm to both the world of software development and the vast wilderness beyond
+Committed to continuous learning and embracing new adventures, I bring a sense of curiosity and enthusiasm to both the world of software development and the vast wilderness beyond.

 ## 🌐 Socials: